-Moist, extra juicy and super sweet Strawberry Filled Cupcakes are the most delicious way to celebrate summer!
-Made with the easiest vanilla cupcake batter with a whole strawberry baked inside!
+Moist, juicy, perfectly sweet Strawberry Filled Cupcakes are made with the easiest vanilla cupcake batter and a whole strawberry baked inside!
 They’re topped with the simplest fresh strawberry buttercream.
-Bonus: these cupcakes are super easy to make.
-You just need some basic pantry ingredients and the freshest, sweetest strawberries you can find!

 Is there anything better than in season strawberries?
 I make my Roasted Strawberry Crumb Bars year round, but they are by far the best when made with in season berries!

-Once you have the batter mixed, spoon two tablespoons of batter into each cupcake liner.
-Next, place one berry in the middle of each cupcake then spoon one more tablespoon of batter around it.
-This is not at all hard, but it is….a little awkward….
-Why?
-Because you want to use a hand or a finger to kind of hold the berry standing up straight in the middle while gently pouring the batter around it.
+- Place a whole strawberry in the middle of each cupcake then spoon one more tablespoon of batter around it.
+This is nothard, but it is….a little awkward!
+Use one hand to kind of hold the berry standing up straight in the middle while gently spooning batter around it.

-I spoon that last tablespoon in by dropping three teaspoons in around the sides of the berry/cupcake.
-I add it by the teaspoon since the teaspoon is smaller and easier to slide in there and three teaspoons make a tablespoon.
-After I get that last amount of batter in, I just smooth over the tops gently with my finger.
+- I spoon that last tablespoon in by dropping three teaspoons in around the sides of the berry/cupcake.
+Adding it by the teaspoon is easier since a teaspoon is smaller and easier to slide in there and three teaspoons make a tablespoon.

 The strawberry in the middle of these cupcakes definitely reminds me of my Cupcakes with Hearts in the Middle recipe!
 They’re the cutest cupcakes baked with a red velvet heart in the middle.
 For a chocolate stuffed cupcake, definitely try these Nutella Stuffed Chocolate Cupcakes with Nutella Buttercream!